Reuel A. Stallones Building in the Texas Medical Center in Houston

-The PhD program in Management, Policy and Community Health is offered in the fields of health economics and health services research (PhD HE/HSR), policy and law (PhD Policy/Law), and management (PhD Management) related to the health sector.
+The PhD program in Management, Policy and Community Health is offered in the fields of health economics and health services research (PhD HE/HSR) and management (PhD Management) related to the health sector.
 Students interested in careers in these areas may pursue advanced study that leads to original research and culminates in the award of the PhD degree.

-Faculty in the MPACH Division at UTSPH are leaders in the fields of healthcare management and health policy.
-There is no better location for management and policy research than the state of Texas and the Texas Medical Center.
-Students and researchers have access to over 20 hospitals, clinics, schools and other healthcare businesses in the largest medical center in the world.
+Faculty in the MPACH Department at UTHealth SPH are leaders in the fields of healthcare management and health policy.
+Here in Houston, students and researchers have access to more than 20 hospitals, clinics, schools and other healthcare businesses in the largest medical center in the world.

 Figure 1: Organization of the Center for Health Systems

 The Center for Health Systems Research, Policy, and Practice is comprised of three research centers and an institute.
 UTHealth SPH also collaborates with the other schools of public health in Texas.